POPULAR DESTINATIONS

 fish.

-Ilha do Moçambique
+do Moçambique

-Possibly the oldest European settlement in East Africa, the
+Possibly the oldest European settlement in

-of Nossa Senhora Baluarte, as well as the twice-destroyed
+and its Church of Nossa Senhora Baluarte, as well as the twice-destroyed

 old town, containing the Jesuit College of São Paulo,